kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ## Deployment

-Assuming other values are populated to your desired value, deploy Kestra with the helm install command:
+Assuming other properties are populated to your desired values within the `values.yaml` file, deploy Kestra with the `helm install` command:

 ```shell
 helm install -f values.yaml kestra kestra/kestra